Imagine being able to purchase real estate today at values from 2017.

-ABT Co-Founder and Artistic Producer Cassandra Klaphake said ABT is honored to have the strong community support of its donors, subscribers, volunteers, and staff, and look forward to engaging community members and arts leaders outside this circle.
+ABT Co-Founder and Artistic Producer Cassandra Klaphake said ABT is honored to have the strong community support of its donors, subscribers, volunteers, and staff, and looks forward to engaging community members and arts leaders outside this circle.

 “ABT’s vision is to be at the heart of a culturally rich community, and as we expand, so does high-quality arts education and professional, one-of-a-kind entertainment in the West Valley,” she said.

 Peoria has had a ground lease with KLOS since 2003, and the theater opened two years later without taxpayer funding.

 Since then, Cassandra said the theater has transitioned operations to a nonprofit arts organization to enhance community connectivity as well as receive public financial support.